tomitan100/org.openhab.binding.bom/README.md

 __Notes:__

-- Regular expression is required in this case because product ID also matches unwanted files `IDE00135.radar.*.jpg`.
+- Regular expression is required because the product ID used to search for files also matches unrelated files `IDE00135.radar.*.jpg`.
 - Date range is set to the past 6 hours as there are a large number of files spanning ~20 days.

 #### Other satellite view variations